 For many years, the dangers of smoking have been clear to the public.
 And efforts to educate and provide options for smoking cessation have worked – smoking rates have dropped in the United States and across the world, and smoking-related lung cancer diagnoses and deaths have fallen.

 However, tobacco use has lesser-known consequences, including increasing a person’s risk of developing other cancer types, like pancreatic cancer.

-“People who smoke are two times more likely to develop pancreatic cancer compared to those who don’t,” said Joseph Herman, MD, MSc, MSHCM, interim chief medical officer at the Pancreatic Cancer Action Network (PanCAN).
+“People who smoke are two times more likely to develop pancreatic cancer compared to those who don’t,” said Joseph Herman, MD, MSc, a member of the Scientific and Medical Advisory Board at the Pancreatic Cancer Action Network (PanCAN).